gregtatum/gl-engine/docs/examples.md

 # Examples

-Each new feature of glam will have a complete example.
+Each new feature of gl-engine will have a complete example.
 These are hosted on RequireBin (a live coding environment built on npm and browserify).
 The examples can also be run locally from the command line, see below for instructions.

 ## Examples on RequireBin